ninicksicard/Graphi-t-/README.md

 - Iteration capability for dynamic function evaluation
 - Additional variable support for enhanced flexibility
 - Save and load functionality to store and retrieve plots
+- Toggle between equal axis and auto resize for the 3D plot
+- Export plots as DWG files, compatible with CAD software like SolidWorks
+- Integrated Matplotlib toolbar for additional plot control

 ## Installation